3-Car Collisions: Here’s What You Need to Know

 With more people involved, it’s also possible to get multiple versions of the accident story.
 Ultimately, this can make things trickier in knowing who’s to blame.

-Who’s to Blame in a Multi-Car Pileup?
+Who’s to Blame in a Chain-Reaction Crash?

 Often, the driver who collides with a car with enough force to push that car into another car will be responsible for the impacts between all the cars.
 The reason here is simple.
 The second collision wouldn’t have happened if the first one hadn’t.
 If only one driver is found responsible, all victims would be paid from his or her insurance policy.
 However, this can be problematic if the total cost to treat the victims’ injuries exceeds the policy limit.